Israeli airstrikes hit northeast Lebanon, security sources say | Law-Order

 Israeli airstrikes hit northeast Lebanon, security sources say

+Incoming rocket alerts sounded in northern Israel throughout Tuesday.
+Hezbollah later said it had targeted an Israeli military barracks in the Israeli-occupied Golan Heights, immediately to the east of northern Israel, with 50 Katyusha rockets in response to Israel's strikes on the Bekaa Valley.

-Israel carried out airstrikes near the northeast Lebanese towns of Ras Baabelk and Hermel on Tuesday, four security sources told Reuters, in the furthest bombardment yet from the southern border where Hezbollah has been exchanging fire with Israel.
+Israel carried out airstrikes near the northeast Lebanese towns of Ras Baabelk and Hermel on Tuesday, four security sources told Reuters - the furthest bombardment yet from the southern border where Hezbollah has been exchanging fire with Israel.

 Israel confirmed the strikes and said its aircraft targeted a number of military sites used by Hezbollah in response to a rocket attack on one of its bases near the Lebanese border.
 Incoming rocket alerts sounded in northern Israel throughout Tuesday.

-Hezbollah and the Israeli army have been trading fire since October in the worst cross-border violence since the 2006 Lebanon War.
+Hezbollah later said it had targeted an Israeli military barracks in the Israeli-occupied Golan Heights, immediately to the east of northern Israel, with 50 Katyusha rockets in response to Israel's strikes on the Bekaa Valley.
+Hezbollah and the Israeli army have been trading fire since October in the worst cross-border violence since they fought a month-long war in 2006.

+The shelling had mostly been limited to strips of land straddling either side of the disputed frontier but has expanded recently, with Israel striking in the eastern Bekaa Valley and even further north on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)